sagarsv04/DigitalImageProcessing/gan/README.md

-# Handwritten Digit Recognition and Generation using Generative Adversarial Networks.
+# Handwritten Digit Generation using Generative Adversarial Network.

 An implementation of Generative Adversarial Networks algorithm.